yzyzsun/PyJS/README.md

 $ yarn add yzyzsun/PyJS
 ```

-Then you can use `./node_modules/.bin/PyJS` to interpret Python code file, which will also generate a Lisp-like syntax tree file in the same directory.
+Then you can use `npx PyJS test.py` to interpret Python code, which will also generate a Lisp-like syntax tree file in the same directory.
 You can access the interpreter programmatically from CommonJS module too:

 ```javascript
 const interpreter = require('PyJS').interpreter;